Stephen C. Glover

-Co-Founder, Chief Executive Officer, and President
+Co-Founder, Chief Executive Officer, and Chairman

 Mr. Glover has over 32 years of business experience in biopharmaceuticals and life sciences.
-Mr. Glover is formally the Co-Founder of Coherus Biosciences where he was focused on the business strategy, partnerships, product development efforts and capitalization of the company.
+Mr. Glover was formerly the Co-Founder of Coherus Biosciences where he was focused on business strategy, partnerships, product development efforts, and capitalization of the company.
 Prior to Coherus, he was the President of Insmed Therapeutic Proteins as well as Chief Business Officer of Insmed Incorporated.
 At Insmed, Mr. Glover was responsible for the creation of the biosimilar business unit and the divestiture of the business to Merck.
 As Chief Business Officer he led Insmed's strategic review process which resulted in the merger of Insmed and Transave.
 Prior to Insmed, Mr. Glover held the position of Senior Vice President and General Manager at Andrx Laboratories and Andrx Therapeutics, both divisions of Andrx Corporation.
 At Andrx Mr. Glover was responsible for the strategy and operation of the Andrx Labs which developed and marketed products in metabolic diseases and Men's Health, and Andrx Therapeutics which was focused on the development of new controlled release products and contract manufacturing.
 He earlier held multiple sales, marketing and operational roles at Hoffman LaRoche, Amgen Inc. and IMS Health.
 Mr. Glover has multifaceted experience in Fortune 100, start up and entrepreneurial environments.
-His transaction experience covers over 25 transactions totaling over $10 billion, and he serves on the Boards of PDS Biotechnology, INCON, and Asclepius Lifesciences.
+His transaction experience covers over 25 transactions totaling over $10 billion, and he serves on the Boards of PDS Biotechnology and Asclepius Lifesciences.

 Chief Scientific Officer, Senior VP Research and Development